upenndigitalscholarship/monuments-research-group/essay/The-Twin-Cities.md

 reimbursement of slaveholders, and pensioning of Confederate soldiers.

-This interest in the dynamic between Confederate commemoration and policy continued into the 20^th^ century.
+This interest in the dynamic between Confederate commemoration and policy continued into the twentieth century.
 The *Minneapolis Spokesman* and *St. Paul Recorder* published a number of articles between 1937 and 1961 on a wide range of relevant topics, including the display of Confederate flags, organizations like the United Daughters of the